Restoring Great Lakes Areas of Concern

 - The impairment is due to natural rather than human causes.”

-There is a total of 255 BUIs for all AOCs.
-As of February 2020, 90 BUIs have been removed.
+There are a total of 255 BUIs for all AOCs.
+As of June 2021, 102 BUIs have been removed and 92 since the start of the GLRI.
 To understand more about BUIs and the removal process visit Beneficial Use Impairments for the Great Lakes AOCs.

-Once monitoring has shown that the restoration targets for all BUIs are removed, the State or EPA can initiate the process of formally delisting the AOC.
+Once monitoring has shown that the restoration targets for all BUIs have been met, the State or EPA can initiate the process of formally delisting the AOC.
 A “Final Delisting Report” will provide the documentation for delisting the AOC and will include: a summary of the remedial measures taken; the status of the beneficial uses; and details on how the delisting criteria have been met.

 In 2001, the US Policy Committee for the Great Lakes published Restoring United States Areas of Concern: Delisting Principles and Guidelines, which outlined the steps to delist an AOC.
-The 2012 Great Lakes Water Quality Agreement (GLWQA) provides new guidance on how to delist an AOC.
+The 2012 Great Lakes Water Quality Agreement) provides new guidance on how to delist an AOC.

 The GLRI Action Plan defines the course to address pressing Great Lakes environmental problems, such as those in AOCs.
 The Action Plan also sets targets to show progress in improving environmental conditions.
 GLRI Action Plan III, which guides GLRI work from 2020 through 2024, identified three measures of success for the AOC program: